kaazing/universal-client/javascript/JavaScriptClient.md

 - Download all necessary JavaScript libraries including the needed Client Library Facade using RequireJS.
 	- **Notes:**

-    - Kaazing AMQP client libraries require Kaazing WebSocket library to be downloaded and instantiated first, to achieve it Universal Client uses the following code:
+    - Kaazing AMQP client libraries require Kaazing WebSocket library to be downloaded and instantiated first, to achieve this the Universal Client uses the following code:

         For Bower